NVIDIA/NeMo/docs/sources/source/speaker_recognition/tutorial.rst

 SCORING
 -------

-Though speaker verification scoring is slightly dependent on how we get the trial-files.
-So this evaluattion script may not work well without slight modifications on your challange/dataset trial file.
+Though speaker verification scoring is slightly dependent on how the trial-files are described.
+So this evaluation script may not work well without slight modifications on your challange/dataset trial file.
 Here we provide a script scoring on hi-mia :cite:`speaker-tut-himia` whose trial file has structure <speaker_name1> <speaker_name2> <target/nontarget>